 The Olivine Pools Maui are some beautiful tidepools on West Maui's northwestern coast.
 The natural pool here created by the ocean crashing into the shore showcase some of Maui's more beautiful traits, but also exhibit some of her dangers as well.
-While these natural tide pools are a sight to behold, a rogue wave can sweep up the unsuspecting person if they aren't using common sense.
+While this popular spot has these natural tide pools that are a sight to behold, a rogue wave can sweep up the unsuspecting person if they aren't using common sense.
 Also, there is no sandy beach here, so don't expect a leisurely day on the sand.
-The rugged coastline and jagged lava rock here are the perfect examples of another side of West Maui, opposite from the luxurious and leisurely face you think of when staying at Maui's catering resorts.
+The rugged coastline, strong currents and jagged lava rock here are the perfect examples of another side of West Maui, opposite from the luxurious and leisurely face you think of when staying at Maui's catering resorts.

 3.5 out of 5 Coconuts!

 This is an amazing spot that lets you experience Maui's natural beauty.
 Here, you'll get views of the ocean and Molokai, as well as check out some of Maui's beautiful tidepools.
-To get here, you'll get to drive along Maui's west loop and see one of Maui's many micro-climates.
+To get here, you'll get to drive along Maui's west loop on Kahekili highway and see one (or a handful) of Maui's many micro-climates.
 From the road, you'll hike a little way, where these tidepools will emerge into sight.

 7 out of 10